chr1s0x1/rec0vering-/README.md

 rec0vering is a unc0ver removal tool for iOS 11-11.4b3

 - rec0vering's code will improve in the future.
-I an currently working with someone to improve on it..
+I am currently working with someone to improve on it..

 - TWEAKS : tweak removal will be added soon. its in testing stages..